How different plants can share their genetic material with each other

-Category: Climate Hits: 0The genetic material of plants, animals and humans is well protected in the nucleus of each cell and stores all the information that forms an organism.
+Category: Climate Hits: 3The genetic material of plants, animals and humans is well protected in the nucleus of each cell and stores all the information that forms an organism.
 For example, information about the size or color of flowers, hair or fur is predefined here.
 In addition, cells contain small organelles that contain their own genetic material.
 These include chloroplasts in plants, which play a key role in photosynthesis, and mitochondria, which are found in all living organisms and represent the power plants of every cell.
 But is the genetic material actually permanently stored within one cell?
 No!
 As so far known, the genetic material can migrate from cell to cell and thus even be exchanged between different organisms.
 Researchers have now been able to use new experimental approaches to show for the first time how the genetic material travels.

 Read more https://www.sciencedaily.com/releases/2021/01/210111112227.htm